De Jong costs Barcelona two precious points - but disgusted Dutchman will learn from foolish red card | Goal.com

 However, De Jong’s disappointment would only have intensified when Wu Lei finished superbly to level the game in the 88th minute, thus preventing Barca from restoring their two-point lead over Liga title rivals Real Madrid, who defeated Getafe earlier in the day.

-The draw will, thus, hit De Jong hard, even though almost everything he has done in a Barcelona shirt to date has ranged from good to excellent.
+The draw will, therfore, hit De Jong hard, even though almost everything he has done in a Barcelona shirt to date has ranged from good to excellent.

 However, he erred badly in getting caught in possession by Calleri and only compounded his initial mistake by blatantly pulling the Espanyol forward back by the shirt, particularly as Pique and Clement Lenglet were covering.

-Perhaps their shaky performances left De Jong feeling like he had no choice, but when he looks back at the incident, as he undoubtedly will, he will acknowledge his sloppiness, and the gross error of judgment that followed.
+Perhaps the central defensive duo's shaky performances left De Jong feeling like he had no choice, but when he looks back at the incident, as he undoubtedly will, he will acknowledge his sloppiness, and the gross error of judgment that followed.

 As shocking as it was to see such rashness from such an intelligent player, it would be more surprising still if he ever does it again.

-Still, it was unfortunate for Barca, who had recovered from a horribly sluggish start to take control of the derby thanks to Luis Suarez.
+Still, it was an unfortunate misjudgement for Barca, who had recovered from a horribly sluggish start to take control of the derby thanks to Luis Suarez.

 Indeed, De Jong was by no means the only player clad in yellow to look off-colour against Espanyol, particularly during the first half.